mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 I propose a modification to the synthesis flow that inserts TaMaRa before technology mapping.
 This means that the circuit can be processed at a low level, with less concerns about optimisation removing the redundant TMR logic, as has been observed in other approaches @Lee2017 and through conversation with the Yosys developers
 @Engelhardt2024.
-However, as shown in *FIX ME FIX ME FIX ME FIXME*, some Yosys synthesis scripts do perform additional optimisation _after_ technology mapping, which again risks the removal of the TMR logic.
+However, some Yosys synthesis scripts do perform additional optimisation _after_ technology mapping, which again risks the removal of the TMR logic.
 Yet, we also cannot operate after technology mapping, since TaMaRa voter circuits are described using relatively high level circuit primitives (AND gates, NOT gates, etc) instead of vendor-specific FPGA primitives like LUTs.
 #TODO("whatever the solution for this is")

 Whilst TaMaRa aims to be compatible with all existing designs with minimal changes, some preconditions are